The Prisma CLI has a dedicated command for prototyping schemas:

-db push uses the same engine as Prisma Migrate to synchronize your Prisma schema with your database schema, and is best suited for schema prototyping.
+db push uses the same engine as Prisma Migrate to synchronize your Prisma schema with your database schema.
 The

 db push command:

 Introspects the database to infer and executes the changes required to make your database schema reflect the state of your Prisma schema.